gullej/Bachelor-AES_GCM_FPGA/README.md

 # AES-GCM_FPGA

-An FPGA implementation of the AES Galois/Counter Mode of Operation using VHDL.
+An FPGA implementation of the AES Galois/Counter Mode of Operation using VHDL, by Gustav.